 4. It’ll feel like Christmas morning when you get something unexpected and amazing like this super bright orange cauliflower.

-5. Your husband will be happy that this farm cauliflower inspired the idea for “cheesy” mac… something that wasn’t planned or editorially scheduled, yet somehow manifested itself onto our dinner table.
+5. Your husband will be happy that this farm cauliflower inspired the idea for cauliflower mac and cheese… something that wasn’t planned or editorially scheduled, yet somehow manifested itself onto our dinner table.

-We made a vegan and cheddar cheese version of this creamy cauliflower sauce… and even Jack admitted that they both turned out pretty darn similar (although don’t tell him I said that).
-Pictured above is the vegan version, which I slightly un-veganized by adding a little bit of parmesan cheese on top.
-Whichever way you go – this is a lighter healthier mac thanks to the cauliflower that’s the star of the sauce.
+Inspired by a bright orange cauliflower in my CSA box (pictured below), I whipped up this cauliflower mac and cheese!
+I made both a vegan cashew cream version and a cheddar cheese version of the cauliflower sauce.
+Even Jack admitted that they turned out pretty darn similar (although don’t tell him I said that).
+Pictured above is the vegan version, and its recipe is listed below.
+I slightly un-veganized it by adding a little bit of Parmesan cheese on top, and if you want to go further in that direction, a layer of cheddar would be great too.
+Whichever way you go, this is a lighter, healthier mac thanks to the cauliflower that’s the star of the sauce.
 (And, of course, you can use regular white cauliflower if that’s what you have).